Colin Robert Chase: Early life and education

 Colin Robert Chase was born in Denver, Colorado, on February 5, 1935.
 His father, Robert Lamont Chase, was a newspaper executive, and his mother, Mary Coyle Chase, a playwright who went on to win the Pulitzer Prize for Drama in 1945 for her play, Harvey.
 Colin Chase had two brothers, Michael Lamont Chase and Barry Jerome "Jerry" Chase.
 All three pursued an interest in acting.
 Michael Chase attended the Carnegie Institute of Technology School of Drama, and was a member of the cast of the Barter Theatre in Abingdon, Virginia.
 Jerry Chase acted in plays and movies, including one of his mother's plays when 14 years old, and wrote the play Cinderella Wore Combat Boots.
 Colin Chase, meanwhile, nearly pursued an acting career, and would later perform in campus stage productions.

 Chase grew up in Denver, where he attended Teller Elementary School.
 The success of his mother's play Harvey led to some bullying in fourth grade, leading his mother to write a guest column about it in the Dunkirk Evening Observer.
 He obtained his Bachelor of Arts from Harvard University in 1956, and studied classics and philosophy for five years at a Jesuit seminary.
-In 1962 he received a Master of Arts from Saint Louis University, and in 1964 he received a second from Johns Hopkins University; he matriculated at the University of Toronto the same year, became a part-time instructor there in 1967, and completed his Ph.D. in 1971.
+In 1962 he received a Master of Arts from Saint Louis University, and in 1964 he received a second master's degree from Johns Hopkins University; he matriculated at the University of Toronto the same year, became a part-time instructor there in 1967, and completed his Ph.D. in 1971.
 His dissertation was entitled Panel Structure in Old English Poetry.